Guide

 02

-• You are spending on ads, packaging, or social media - every rupee you spend is building value in a brand that is currently unprotected.
-Someone can swoop in and register it.
+• You are spending on ads, packaging, or social media - every rupee is building value in an unprotected brand

-• You sell on Amazon or Flipkart - both platforms have brand registry programs that require trademark registration.
-Without it, your listings are vulnerable to hijackers and copycats.
+• You sell on Amazon or Flipkart - both platforms have brand registry programs requiring trademark registration.
+Without it, your listings are open to hijackers and copycats

 • You run a SaaS or tech product - your product name is your primary asset.
-A competitor in the same space can register a similar name if you do not act first.
+A competitor can register a similar name first

-• You plan to franchise or license - legally, you cannot license a brand you do not own as a registered trademark.
+• You plan to franchise or license - you cannot license a brand you do not own as a registered trademark

-• You are raising investor funding - IP due diligence will catch an unregistered brand.
-This can delay or complicate your round.
+• You are raising investor funding - IP due diligence will catch an unregistered brand and can delay or complicate your round

-• In India, trademark rights generally go to whoever registers first.
-Waiting means someone else can register your own name and force you to change it.
+• India gives trademark rights to whoever registers first - waiting means someone else can register your name

 Source: Section 28, Trade Marks Act, 1999